 Music at FPC borrows the best from our traditions while remaining modern and lively.
 By following along in the worship bulletin, the first-time worshiper can easily navigate the service.

+Children’s church is back!
 Children of all ages are welcome and encouraged to participate in the worship service.
-Nursery care is available to infants and toddlers beginning at 9:30 a.m. on Sunday mornings.
+Nursery care is available to infants and toddlers upon request.
 Families are encouraged to bring their children to the worship service until the Children’s Moment after which infants and toddlers are invited to return to the nursery and ages pre-K through sixth grade are welcome in Children’s Church.
 Please see our Kids and Families page for more about Sunday morning children’s programs and nursery care.

 The invitation to the Lord’s Supper is extended to all who desire to follow Christ, remembering that access to the communion table is not a right conferred upon the worthy, but a privilege given to the undeserving who come in faith, repentance, and love.
 Even one who has doubts or whose trust is wavering is invited to the table in order to be assured of God’s love and grace in Christ Jesus.